 I have a fancy 12.9 inch iPad Pro (did I mention that?), so the iPad display is fundamentally the same size as my laptop display, but even with a smaller iPad, it is completely workable even with my tired, old eyes.
 Note that Duet requires iOS 7.0 or later, so it won’t work with the very first generation iPad.
 (I just checked mine, and it appears that it maxed out at version 5.1.1.)

 How much for all this wonderfulness?
 It seems that no one expects to pay more than two dollars for an app, but you’ll have to pop $14.99 for Duet Display.
 That’s a pretty cheap way to add an additional monitor to your laptop or desktop.
 And that’s a one time fee for as many iPhones and old iPads you feel compelled to put it on.
-Over the years, I have tried other apps that perform the same function, except by wi-fi.
-None worked a flawlessly as Duet.
+Over the years, I have tried other apps that perform the same function, but none worked a flawlessly as Duet.

 Bonus, super secret, tip: Duet works on iPhones as well as iPads.
 OK, the Duet site lists iPhones as being compatible, so it’s not a total secret, but it makes no mention of actually using an iPhone.